<< Main Manual

 Installing Conda

 Download and install the latest stable version of Miniconda from the website.
+For WSL installation, after following the instructions for Miniconda installation, run the following command and close and reopen WSL to initialize conda.

 Installing the nne_env Conda Environment